nishantsah08/public_html/executive/02_AI_AGENT_ROLES.md

 6.  **Financial AI Agent:**
     *   **Ministry:** Finance
-    *   **Description:** This agent is responsible for managing all financial transactions.
-It uses conversational AI to process expense and revenue reports via WhatsApp, ensuring all data is accurate and complete before committing it to the general ledger.
+    - Passively monitors the main WhatsApp channel to identify and process financial transactions, including revenue and expenses.
 It is the engine that drives the real-time financial statements.

 ### The Independent Bodies